bbglab/oncodrivefml/docs/source/inside.rst

-One of the pickle files that can be created contains a dictionary with the mutations mapped to the genomic elements being analysed and some other useful metadata (such as number of indels or SNP mutations).
+One of the pickle files that can be created contains a dictionary with the mutations mapped to the genomic elements being analysed and some other useful metadata (such as the number of indels or SNP mutations).
-This file is: ``<mutations file>+__mapping__+<elements file>``.
-This file is helpful to skip the loading and mapping mutations step.
+This file, named ``<mutations file>+__mapping__+<elements file>``, is helpful to skip the steps of loading and mapping mutations.
-If exists next to the mutations file, OncodriveFML loads it as long as it does not receive any file with the blacklisted samples.
+If this file is in the same location as the mutations file, OncodriveFML loads it as long as it does not receive any file with blacklisted samples.

 Signature
 ^^^^^^^^^